Yshzi/CSE185-FinalProject/README.md

 ```

 ###### Example
-To run `ScoreCalculator.py` on example alignments from `MSA.py` on set 1 (using files in this repo):
+To run `ScoreCalculator.py` on example alignments from `MSA.py` on `set1.txt` (using files in this repo):
-`python3 'ScoreCalculator.py alighments/msa_set1.txt`
+`python3 'Benchmarking/ScoreCalculator.py Benchmarking/Alignments/msa_set1.txt`
 Your ouput should look similar to:

 ![ScoreCalculator](Images/scoreCalculator.png)